 Click here for more information on common exotic and invasive plants in Leon County wetlands and waterbodies.

 Fish Consumption Advisory

-The Florida Department of Health has issued consumption limits for certain fish in Lake Munson due to elevated levels of mercury and PCBs.
+The Florida Department of Health (FDOH) has issued consumption limits for certain fish in Lake Munson due to elevated levels of mercury.

-Click here for more information about fish consump- tion advisories in Leon County.
+Click here for more information about fish consumption advisories.